notadeejay/rbc-training/data/Week 3 Day 1/02__Pseudo Selectors__Reading.md

 uuid: 647a2942-78cf-4dd2-b7c5-d3c1571d0099
 ---

-Pseudo Classes let us style elements when they are in a specific state.
+Pseudo classes let us style elements when they are in a specific state.
 For example, we can apply specific styles to an element only when it's being hovered over.

 This is the general syntax that we follow when we're using pseudo classes.
 We add our selector, followed by a semi-colon and the name of the pseudo selector we'd like to use.